dapete42/vcat/README.md

   (https://quarkus.io/).
 This is what runs in the Toolforge environment (also see the next section).
 * `vcat-webapp-simple` - A simpler version of vCat for local testing.
-This also creates am executable JAR file based on Quarkus, but does not require anything else.
+This also creates an executable JAR file based on Quarkus, but does not require anything else.

 Toolforge Build Service